 As you may or may not know, unlike other states, California does not have a “one-bite” rule for dogs.
 Under the legal theory of the “one-bite rule,” dog owners can be held responsible for injuries only if they knew or should have known that their dog is vicious or dangerous from prior incidents.

 And while California does not have a “one-bite rule” for dogs, it has a “one-bite rule” for cats.
 That means a cat owner can be held liable for bites and scratches only if there has been a prior incident of an unprovoked bite or attack, or the owner had otherwise known that the cat poses a particular kind of risk to others.

 Normally, a cat owner is not negligent the first time a cat bites someone in California.
 In the state, cat owners do not have an obligation to restrain their pet if it has never bitten or attacked anyone when unprovoked.
 Also, there is no law in California that obliges cat owners to keep their pets indoors.

 “In other words, if a cat owner knows or should have known that his or her cat is dangerous, vicious, aggressive or prone to hurting people when unprovoked, the cat is considered to have dangerous propensities,” explains our Los Angeles dog bite attorney.

-To sum up, under California’s strict liability law, regardless of how carefully a cat owner guards or restrains his or her animal, he/she will be held liable for injuries caused by unprovoked bites or scratched as long as the cat owner knew or should have known about the cat’s dangerous propensities.
+To sum up, under California’s strict liability law, regardless of how carefully a cat owner guards or restrains his or her animal, he/she will be held liable for injuries caused by unprovoked bites or scratches as long as the cat owner knew or should have known about the cat’s dangerous propensities.

 If this sounds too confusing or you have a hard time proving that someone else’s cat has dangerous propensities, contact our best lawyers in California.
 Get a free consultation by calling the Law Offices of Howard Craig Kornberg at 310-997-0904 today.